ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ingressgroup.md

 You will observe that only one load balancer was created with two rules, following the ordering defined by the `group.order` annotation in the ingress.

-## Step 3: Add Records in Route53
+## Step 3: Add Records in Route 53

-Go to AWS Route53 and add two `A` records (`api.example.com` and `app.example.com`) that points to the load balancer that was created.
+Go to AWS Route 53 and add two `A` records (`api.example.com` and `app.example.com`) that points to the load balancer that was created.
 You can use alias to point the subdomain to the load balancer.

-## Step 4: Access App Using Route53 DNS
+## Step 4: Access App Using Route 53 DNS

-Once the load balancer is in `Active` state, you can hit the subdomains you created in Route53 and verify if everything is working properly.
+Once the load balancer is in `Active` state, you can hit the subdomains you created in Route 53 and verify if everything is working properly.

 Try accessing the following hosts: